gel/sagemaker-mme-gpu-benchmarking/README.md

 ## Usage
 Make sure that your AWS identity has the requisite permissions which includes ability to create SageMaker Resources (Model, EndpointConfigs, Endpoints, and Training Jobs) in addition to S3 access to upload model artifacts.
 Alternatively, you can attach the [AmazonSageMakerFullAccess](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonSageMakerFullAccess) managed policy to your IAM User or Role.

-Clone this repo into a Jupyter environment and run the provided notebooks
+Clone this repo into a Jupyter environment and run the provided notebook

-- [cv-benchmark.ipynb](cv-benchmark.ipynb) - Benchmark pretrained computer vision model either from torchvision or [timm](https://github.com/rwightman/pytorch-image-models) repos
 - [nlp_benchmark.ipynb](nlp_benchmark.ipynb) - Benchmark pretrained NLP models from 🤗 [Hugging Face Hub](https://huggingface.co/docs/hub/index)

 These notebook were tested in [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) on an **ml.c5.2xlarge** instance.
 An instance with 8 vCPU cores or greater is recommended for the load test.